War in Darfur: Autumn

 On 12 October, Nigerian Foreign Minister Joy Ogwu arrived in Darfur for a two-day visit.
 She urged the Sudanese government to accept the UN proposal.
 Nigerian President Olusegun Obasanjo spoke against "stand[ing] by and see[ing] genocide taking place in Darfur."
 On 13 October, US President George W. Bush imposed further sanctions against those deemed complicit in the atrocities under the Darfur Peace and Accountability Act of 2006.
 The measures were said to strengthen existing sanctions by prohibiting US citizens from engaging in oil-related transactions with Sudan (although US companies had been prohibited from doing business with Sudan since 1997), freezing the assets of complicit parties and denying them entry to the US.

 The lack of funding and equipment for the AU mission meant that the work of aid workers in Darfur was severely limited by fighting.
 Some warned that the humanitarian situation could deteriorate to levels seen in 2003 and 2004, when UN officials called Darfur the world's worst humanitarian crisis.

-On 22 October, the Sudan government told UN envoy Jan Pronk to leave the country within three days.
+On 22 October, the Government of Sudan told UN envoy Jan Pronk to leave the country within three days.
 Pronk, the senior UN official in the country, had been heavily criticized by the Sudanese army after he posted a description of several recent military defeats in Darfur to his personal blog.
 On 1 November, the US announced that it would formulate an international plan which it hoped the Sudanese government would find more palatable.
 On 9 November, senior Sudanese presidential advisor Nafie Ali Nafie told reporters that his government was prepared to start unconditional talks with the National Redemption Front (NRF) rebel alliance, but noted he saw little use for a new peace agreement.
 The NRF, which had rejected the May Agreement and sought a new peace agreement, did not comment.